murisi/L2/README.md

 ```

 ### Strings
-The above exposition has purposefully avoided making strings because it is tedious to do using only literal and reference arithmetic.
+The above exposition has purposefully avoided making strings because it is tedious to individually store each character literal in memory.
 The quote function takes a list of symbols and returns the sequence of operations required to write its ascii encoding into memory.
 (An extension to this rule occurs when instead of a symbol, a fragment that is a list of fragments is encountered.
 In this case the value of the fragment is taken as the character to be inserted.)
 These "operations" are essentially reserving enough storage for the bytes of the input, putting the characters into that memory, and returning the address of that memory.
 Because the stack-frame of a function is destroyed upon its return, strings implemented in this way should not be returned.
 Quote is implemented below:

 #### strings.l2
 ```